writethedocs/www/docs/meetups/inactive.rst

 Archived groups
 ---------------

-* Location, Location.
-Thank you for organizing.
+* North England.
+Thank you to Rachel Johnston and Sam Wright for organizing.
 * Philadelphia, PA (USA).
 Thank you Nathan Melehan, Leslie Salazar, and Andy Stevens for organizing.
 * Nashville, TN (USA).
 Thank you Pratishtha Singh for organizing.
 * Indianapolic, IN (USA).
 Thank you to Kevin Kuhns, Rachel Mahan, and Kelsey Lambert for organizing.
 * Chicago, IL (USA).
 Thank you Anthony Sansone for organizing.
 * Karlsruhe, Germany.
 Thank you Jana Aydinbas and Björn Wewer for organizing.
 * Rhineland, Germany.
 Thank you Juliane and Andrew for organizing.
+* Vilnius, Lithuania.
+Thank you to those who organized.
+* Indonesia.
+Thank you to those who organized.